Highland Life logo

 The partner agencies use the following interpreting companies:

-Where can I Access British Sign Language Interpreting?
+Where can I Access Communication Support (including British Sign Language (BSL) interpreting)?

-NHS Highland and Highland Council commission Deaf Action to provide a communication support service based in Inverness which includes BSL interpretation.
-Priority for the service is given to deaf people requiring a BSL interpreter to enable them to fully access information when attending hospital, their GP, or a Highland Council appointment and is provided free of charge (at the point of delivery) to Council and NHS Highland services.
+NHS Highland and Highland Council have a shared booking service for communication support which includes BSL interpretation.
+Priority for the service is given to people requiring support to enable them to fully access information when attending hospital, their GP, or a Highland Council appointment and is provided free of charge (at the point of delivery) to Council and NHS Highland services.

 For further information please contact: